rcope313/SpotifyPlaylistImporter/README.md

 code upon callback, in which the application can exchange the code for access & refresh tokens; the access token is necessary to make requests to all Web API endpoints.
-Because SpotifyPlaylistImporter only operates in the command line, it was not obvious how it should interact with browser flow to receive the code for token exchange.
+Because SpotifyPlaylistImporter only operates within the command line, it was not obvious how it would interact with browser flow to receive the code for token exchange.
-Instead, the application creates a temporary localhost web server, living just as long as the authorization code is received.
+Instead, the application spins up a local service, living just as long as the authorization code is received.

-From the command line, the user launches SpotifyPlaylistImporter with the execute subcommand.
-This prompts the application to start the temporary server; this server directs the user to the browser to authenticate and then redirects the request to the predefined redirect url.
+From the command line, the user launches SpotifyPlaylistImporter with the ```execute``` subcommand.
+This prompts the application to start the temporary server; this server directs the user to the browser to authenticate and then redirects the request to the predefined redirect uri.
 The application parses the authorization code from the redirect uri.
-From there, the application continues through authorization code flow as mentioned.
+From there, the application continues through the authorization code flow as mentioned.

 ## Using SpotifyPlaylistImporter
 SpotifyPlaylistImporter supports the single sub-command ```execute```,